Fulfillment operations pages

 Returns

-Here the number of returns is shown by date.
-In the example below, 8 returns were created on June 17.
+This section shows the number of returns by date.
+In the example below, users created 8 returns on June 17.

 Returns per facility